 ShotSpotter gunshot detection

-Used by police departments across the US to accelerate their response to gunshot incidents, AP's investigation finds ShotSpotter's system is unreliable, can miss live gunfire directly under its microphones, and misclassify car backfires and firework sounds as gunshots.
+Used by police departments across the US to accelerate their response to gunshot incidents, AP's investigation finds ShotSpotter's system is unreliable, can miss live gunfire directly under its microphones and may misclassify car backfires and firework sounds as gunshots.

 ShotSpotter's refusal to reveal how its algorithm works raises concerns about the credibility of its technology when used as courtroom evidence, and the fairness of judicial outcomes.

-Reports also indicate the company has been altering police evidence in a manner that prejudices legal processes and could lead to unfair legal outcomes.
+Reports also indicate the company may have been altering police evidence in a manner that prejudices legal processes and lead to unfair legal outcomes.

-Operator: Chicago Police Department; New York Police Department; Multiple
+Operator: Chicago Police Department; Houston Police Department; New York Police Department

 Sector: Govt - police